LCRT215/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   `.forEach` iterates through an array running the function each time while `.map` creates a whole new array with the results of running the function and must have a return statement.

 2. What is the difference between a function and a method?

+   They are very similar because methods are higher order function except methods are passed onto an object.
+Methods work on data that is contained within a class.

 3. What is closure?

+   A closure is when you reference a variable outside of a functions scope when nested in another function and the closure comes from the lexical (original) scope. `It's like inception`

 4. Describe the four rules of the 'this' keyword.

+   1. Implicit Binding: "Automatic binding" Binds to the object before the dot.
+Refers to what is currently inside of the object.

+   2. Explicit Binding: Uses a function to bind info store in different places...Passed to function in arguments.
+Uses.apply(), .call(), and .bind().

+   3. New Binding: Constructor function.
+Binds 'new' attributes from a new variable to a preexisting function.

+   4. Window Binding: This points to its self but binds to window.
+Not ideal.

 5. Why do we need super() in an extended class?

+   We need to use super() when we use `class` in order to gather prototype information, `dna`, from an objects parent.
+If we left this out, we would have to copy parents info into the child every time.

 ## Project Set up